 - Set Colour Tags for This Node Only or Including Child Nodes to pick a colour you want for the node.
 Your mind map can have multiple colours or one colour for everything.

 - Toggle Task Status lets you mark a node as done.
 With so many nodes in your writing, it can be difficult to keep track of what you’ve completed.
 The mind map lets you work on your project from any direction (in any order you like).
-It’s easier to do what you want when you feel like it.
-But that can mean losing track of your progress.
-This task status feature prevents that, tick off a node you have completed and keep track of what still needs to be done.
+It’s easier to do what you want when you feel like it, but that can mean losing track of your progress.
+This task status feature prevents that; you can tick off a node you have completed and keep track of what still needs to be done.

 - Collapse All Nodes hides all the other nodes in your mind map, leaving just the ones connected to your title.